 Meet the ArtistMaddock Malys - it/theyMaddock is a self-taught artist from Maryland.
 They started working with leather in 2008 after thinking "Huh, neat.
 Maybe I could do that."
 They graduated from UMBC in 2012 with a BS in computer science, but soon realized that their career needed to focus on creative endeavors.

-Please note that Maddock is faceblind and has difficulty recognizing people, even friends, so you're encouraged to reintroduce yourself and remind them where and how you met. |
+Maddock is faceblind and has difficulty recognizing people, even friends, so you're encouraged to reintroduce yourself and remind them where and how you met. |

 The ProcessBecause my work is hand-tooled, it means I can vary my designs slightly on the fly, resulting in subtle differences that keep them fresh and interesting.
+Note the differences in the body fill, eyes, and shading in the following serpent designs.

 Designs are traced onto the damp leather, then carved with a swivel knife.
 Small stamping tools are used to create texture and dimension.
 The leather is colored using custom blended antique gels, which emphasize the contrast.